Secreto31126/whatsapp-api-js/README.md

 ## Contributions

-If you have some free time and really want to improve the library of fix dumb bugs, feel free to read [CONTRIBUTING.md file](https://github.com/Secreto31126/whatsapp-api-js/blob/main/CONTRIBUTING.md)
+If you have some free time and really want to improve the library or fix dumb bugs, feel free to read [CONTRIBUTING.md file](https://github.com/Secreto31126/whatsapp-api-js/blob/main/CONTRIBUTING.md)

 ## Breaking changes